dots-platform/skrecovery-app/tutorial.md

 ## Example App: Chat
-We will now work through an example application developed on top of the dtrust platform.
+We will now work through an example application developed on top of the BDots platform.

 We use a [python-chat application](https://github.com/dtrust-project/dtrust-applications/tree/master/python-chat-dtrust) as our example here.